Consistent Projection of Langevin Dynamics: Preserving Thermodynamics and Kinetics in Coarse-Grained Models: Numerical Example

 We now turn our attention to identifying the CG dynamics, by solving the two minimization problems~\eqref{eq:minimization_diff} in Section~\ref{subsec:lea_meth}.
 Figure~\ref{fig:diff_learned_beta1} shows the learned effective force and diffusion for $\beta = 1$.

-Results for learned diffusion show that it is almost constant as a function of $\bz$ and within the strongly populated region $\bv\in [-2, 2]$, while it keeps increasing in magnitude towards the tail of CG momentum distribution.
-A similar behavior can be observed for the learned drift, with the difference that it exhibits a sinusoidal behaviour as a function of $\bz$.
-Note that the CG drift is two-dimensional, but we only need to learn the momentum component.
+Results for learned diffusion show that it is almost constant as a function of $\bz$ and within the strongly populated region $\bv\in [-2, 2]$, while it keeps increasing in magnitude towards the tail of CG velocity distribution.
+A similar behavior can be observed for the learned drift, with the difference that it exhibits a sinusoidal behavior as a function of $\bz$.
+Note that the CG drift is two-dimensional, but we only need to learn the velocity component.
 We repeat the same process for the case of $\beta=2$, and it results in similar patterns as shown in Figure~\ref{fig:diff_learned_beta2}.